Canning on a Glass Top Stove: Will your stove work?

 Photo credit: Dianne Hadorn from Hidden Springs Homestead

-Disclaimer: I don’t have a glass top stove, nor have I ever even used a glass top stove (let alone tried canning on it).
-I’m on a propane gas stove, so I don’t have personal experience.
-But I did a little research, and this is what I’ve found.
+I don’t have a glass top stove, but I did a little research, and this is what I’ve found.

 Photo credit: Betty Cawthra, a Simply Canning School Member

-The biggest concern is that canners may reflect too much heat back to your cooktop, causing the burners to get too hot and overheat, which may cause them to turn off, or cycle on and off.
+The biggest concern is burners cycling on and off.
+Canners that are too large for the burner may reflect too much heat back to your cooktop.
+This causes the burners to get too hot and overheat, which may cause them to turn of.
+Or even repeatedly cycle on and off.

-This can lead to problems when pressure canning in particular.
-If you’re pressure canning and this happens, the pressure will drop and cause your food to be under-processed.
-You may lose liquid in your jars from the heat fluctuations.
-You really need to be able to keep the canner at a consistent pressure.
+This cycling on and off can lead to problems.
+You need to be able to keep the canner at a consistent pressure.
 If the burners are cycling on and off…steady heat is not going to happen!

 A small pressure cooker or canner sitting on a white glass top stove.